pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 The pretix team has to make it available for your organizer account before you can use it.
 Contact support via [email](mailto:support@pretix.eu) or [phone](tel:+4962213217750) and ask them to make the GetYourGuide plugin available for you.

-Before you can use GetYourGuide for any of your events, you need to create a corresponding sales channel on your organizer account. pretix will use the sales channel to properly attribute sales via GetYourGuide.
+The second action you need to take on your organizer account before you can use GetYourGuide is creating a corresponding sales channel on your organizer account. pretix will use the sales channel to properly attribute sales via GetYourGuide.
+This means that pretix will register all orders placed through GetYourGuide to the "GetYourGuide" sales channel.

 ![Page titled 'Sales channels', listing the existing sales channels 'Online shop', 'Box office (pretixPOS)' and 'Resellers'.
 A button labeled 'Add a new channel' is highlighted.](../../assets/screens/getyourguide/sales-channels.png)